College of Health and Human Services2016-2017

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.

 - PROGRAM FEE INFORMATION

 Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $1400, ($700 per semester for 3 semesters) in the students' Junior and Senior years has been approved for this program.
+A program fee of $2400 for the Program ($600 per semester for the final 4 semesters) has been approved for this program.

 Go to mobile site